 You might find it helpful to think about:

-See carer's assessment on NHS Choices for helpful information about how to prepare for your assessment.
+Get more information on carer's assessments on the NHS website including how to prepare for your assessment.

 If you live in Scotland

-Whilst each council will have their own way of carrying out an ACSP, they must always cover:
+While each council will have their own way of carrying out an Adult Carer Support Plan, they must always cover:

 - The nature and extent of the care you provide, and how this impacts your wellbeing.